CodePushGo/website/src/content/blog/en/how-to-profile-cross-platform-apps-with-capacitor.md

 ### Bottlenecks

-Common performance issues in Capacitor apps often stem from **large bundle sizes**, **unminified code**, and **excessive overhead from bridge calls**.
+Common performance issues in React Native apps often stem from **large bundle sizes**, **unminified code**, and **excessive overhead from bridge calls**.
 These factors can slow down your app and impact the user experience.

 ### Analyzing Profiles